3sannasia/Alexa-Illini-Bus/README.md

 <h1 align="center">Alexa Skill: Illini Bus</h1>
-<p align="center"> A voice-activated way for finding the next buses arriving to your Urbana-Champaign bus stop </p>
+<p align="center"> A voice-activated way for finding the next buses arriving at your Urbana-Champaign bus stop </p>

 <p align="center">
   <a href="#features">Features</a> •